Ycc1999/modified-HRSID/README.md

 # modified-HRSID
-The is a SAR Ship Dataset modified from HRSID(A High-Resolution SAR Images Dataset for Ship Detection and Instance Segmentation),the dataset modified some annotition problems of the original dataset.
+This is a SAR Ship Dataset modified from HRSID(A High-Resolution SAR Images Dataset for Ship Detection and Instance Segmentation),the dataset modified some annotition problems of the original dataset.